John Barnes: Media, charity work and politics

 After an absence of nearly eight years, Barnes returned to football in late 2007.
 He agreed to run several coaching clinics across the Caribbean for young players with the possibility of them joining Premier League side Sunderland on trial.

 He made a guest appearance as himself in episode 10 of Series 6 of Waterloo Road that was aired on BBC One on Wednesday, 27 October 2010.

-He has been used as a pundit in ESPN's coverage of the FA Cup 2010, and in SuperSport's coverage of the UEFA Champions League 2010–2011, in South Africa.
+He has been used as a pundit in ESPN's coverage of the 2009–10 FA Cup, and in SuperSport's coverage of the 2010–11 UEFA Champions League, in South Africa.

 He appeared on Russell Howard's Good News best bits show on Thursday, 15 December 2011, as his Mystery Guest.
 In the show he was dressed as Santa Claus and along with Russell Howard he performed his famous rap from New Order's "World in Motion".

 On 17 October 2012, Barnes featured in series 9, episode 9 of the BBC series Who Do You Think You Are?.

-Barnes has suggested the American National Football League's Rooney Rule, which requires teams to interview minority candidates for coaching positions, should be adopted by the Premier League.
+Barnes has suggested the Rooney Rule, used in the National Football League (NFL), which requires teams to interview minority candidates for coaching positions, should be adopted by the Premier League.

 In 2016 in the run-up to the 2016 EU referendum, Barnes refuted Michael Gove's claim that he wished the United Kingdom to leave the European Union, clarifying that he supports continued UK membership of the EU.

 In January 2018, Barnes participated as a housemate on the twenty-first series of Celebrity Big Brother.

 On 21 February 2019, Barnes was a guest on Question Time, commenting on racism and discrimination in society.